|

 In spring of 1997 we noticed that water was leaking under the linoleum in our half bath, which gave us an excuse to redo the bathroom.
 I eagerly volunteered to do this elaborate redecoration, where I'd tile the floor and paint the ceiling with some of the tiles I'd found, and I'd paint a redwood scene on the walls.

 I started in August 1997 by ordering tiles of my 160-80-100-140-60 design in four different colors.
 (I special ordered them from Fireclay in San Jose.
-The angles in the tiles they made are off by about 2 degrees; I'm not really satisfied with Fireclay.)
+The angles in the tiles they made are off by about 2 degrees.
+I could have corrected for shrinkage myself before I gave them the template, but I didn't.
+I should have.)
 I also started practicing painting redwoods.
 I have a lot of trouble, it turns out, with redwood trunks.
 In March I was committed: I removed the toilet and started ripping up the linoleum and the white tiles that were tarred to the concrete underneath it.
 After cleaning the tar off with paint thinner and a scrubbrush, it was time to lay the tiles.

 There were many possible patterns for the tiles.
 I decided on one with a circle of 18 tiles, with an 18-symmetric radiation out from that.
 The tiles were arranged so that no two tiles of the same color were touching one another, even at a corner.
 (That was nontrivial.
 I wrote this program to find such all such patterns for the center circle and the first radiating ring.
 As the pattern spirals out eventually I was forced to let corners of same-colored tiles touch.
 Running out of some handedness of some colors didn't help either.)